graboskyc/LabelMakerService/Readme.md

 ## ENV Variables
 * `nb` - new build version
 * `lblmkraddressbookuri` - the URL of the REST API that returns data in the format listed above
 * `lblmkrapipw` - the password you want to provide on this service.
-You then access this service with the `?password=<whateveryouputhere>` query parameter
+You then access this service with this value on the frontend
 * `lblmkrctrver` - leave as-is, referencing the `nb` variable.
 This gets passed into the container so the container knows what version of code it is running

 ## Building